coderextreme/X3DJSONLD/README.md

 cd X3DJSONLD
 ```

-* If you want to use node as your web server, download and install node.js (npm comes with it).
-You may wish to use python's SimpleHTTPServer or other.
-If you use another server, you will need to create a symbolic link or junction in the local folder called examples that points to the folder found in config.js.
+* If you want to use node.js as your web server, download and install node.js (npm comes with it).
 You can download examples from here: http://www.web3d.org/x3d/content/examples/X3dExampleArchivesJsonScenes.zip

-* Either add link (in UNIX) junction (Windows) or edit config.js for node.js, and start a web server
+* Edit src/main/node/config.js for node.js, and start a web server
 ```
-ln -s ___existing_path_to_examples___ examples python -m SimpleHTTPServer 3000

-or

 npm install
 node app.js
 ```
 Then go to http://localhost:3000 in your web browser and select a JSON file in
 the pulldown.
-A link called examples to the configured folder will be created on the web servers root.
-If you have examples linked to the X3D Resources examples, then you can try: http://localhost:3000/X3DExamplesViewer.html
+You can try: http://localhost:3000/X3DExamplesViewer.html

 * WARNING